beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 #### git merge
 It combines a development line of a branch into a single branch.
-Git can execute several distinct merge algorithms (**fast-forward** or **non-fast-forward**) according to the state of the branches, in order to display differently the merges.
+Git can execute distinct merge algorithms (**typical**, **fast-forward** or **non-fast-forward**) according to the state of the branches, in order to display differently the merges.

-- Typical merge
+- Typical merge creates a new merge commit if the current branch has diverged regarding feature branch.
-- Fast-forward merge is applied if the branch has not diverged of current branch and will just point to the latest commit, instead of creating a new commit.
+- Fast-forward merge is applied if the feature branch has not diverged of current branch and will just point to the latest commit, instead of creating a new commit.
-- Non-fast-forward merge forces to create a new commit to represent the merge in the same stage
+- Non-fast-forward merge forces to create a new merge commit with the same above stage.

-At this [section](#history) can visualize these two algorithms graphically.
+At this [section](#history) can visualize the two last algorithms graphically.

 ``` sh